abdulaihalidu/abdulaihalidu/README.md

 - 👋 Hi, I’m @abdulaihalidu
 - 👀 I’m interested in machine learning and web technologies
-- 🌱 I’m currently a student at Karadeniz Technical University in Turkey
+- 🌱 I’m currently a student at Karadeniz Technical University, Turkey
-- 💞️ I’m looking to collaborate on a project
+- 💞️ I am open to contributing to, or collaborating on a project
-- 📫 How to reach me ... abdulaihalidu008@gmail.com
+- 📫 How to reach me? abdulaihalidu008@gmail.com
+- 👔 [Connect with me on linkedIn] (https://www.linkedin.com/in/halidu-abdulai-87994520a/)

 <!---
 abdulaihalidu/abdulaihalidu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.